Bahrain: Shouting in the Dark

-Bahrain: Shouting in the Dark is a television documentary film produced by Qatar-based news channel Al Jazeera English about the Bahraini uprising (2011–present).
+Bahrain: Shouting in the Dark is a television documentary film produced by Qatar-based news channel Al Jazeera English about the 2011 Bahraini uprising.
 The film was first screened on 4 August 2011, featuring footage recorded during protests and police crackdowns, interviews with activists and physicians, as well as footage broadcast by Bahraini state television.

 Production

 Shouting in the Dark was written, directed and shot undercover in Bahrain by Al Jazeera journalist and filmmaker May Ying Welsh.
 It was edited by Al Jazeera's Tuki Laumea.
 The Executive Producer is veteran filmmaker Jon Blair.

 Shouting in the Dark has been translated into 8 languages, including Arabic, French, Persian, Czech, Swedish, Finnish, Estonian, and Portuguese, by various national broadcasters and by fans.

 Reception

 In the first four days, the documentary received almost 200,000 views on YouTube.
 Bahraini Foreign Minister Khalid Al Khalifah criticised Qatar on his official Twitter account after the airing of the film:

 Rumours also developed on the internet of the Bahraini intention to cut off relations with Qatar; however this was denied by Bahrain's foreign ministry.
 The film was finally re-broadcast on 11 August and was followed by a discussion with the first deputy chairman of the Consultative Council of Bahrain Jamal Fakhro as the pro-government guest.